 The Master of Education degree is housed in the School of Education at Colorado State University.
-Faculty in the Adult Education and Training (A.E.T.) specialization are practitioners of adult education and experts in the field of adult learning, teaching, instructional design, assessment, evaluation, and learning transfer.
-We look forward to exploring adult education and training with you.
+Faculty in the Adult Education and Training specialization are practitioners of adult education and experts in the fields of adult learning, teaching, instructional design, assessment, evaluation, and learning transfer.

 Kalpana Gupta, Ed.D.